 For a long time, a database server was simply a piece of hardware that developers and administrators dismissed as a minor matter – so their monitoring was limited to availability, storage space and rather general metrics.
 The increasing use of IoT and Big Data applications, as well as mobile applications, means that databases must, however, meet the highest demands for performance and scalability.

-To keep the limitations of the CAP theorem as small as possible, the monitoring of databases is essential.
+To keep the limitations of the CAP theorem as small as possible, database monitoring is essential.
 Accordingly, data availability in distributed systems (consistency), response times (availability), and the number of network nodes (partition tolerance) must be part of the monitoring.

 In addition to ensuring availability, businesses should constantly optimize the flow of information.
 More and more players need access to data, which means that the number of queries is also growing.
 Database system administrators rebuild or adapt databases more frequently.
 They are also under time pressure, and need a monitoring tool that helps them to tackle their challenges with a few simple steps.

-Checkmk is perfectly suited for monitoring databases.
+Checkmk is perfectly suited as database monitoring tool.
 In addition to details on memory, buffer cache sizes and connection times, Checkmk allows accurate insights both over short periods of time and for long-term investigations.
 In addition, Checkmk supports structural databases such as Oracle, as well as NoSQL approaches such as MongoDB or Couchbase.
-The number of official plug-ins is also constantly being expanded.
+The number of official Checkmk plug-ins is also constantly being expanded.

 Monitors eveything from network equipment, Power supply, Hardware, OS, virtualisation technology, databases, storage systems, backup and even modern stacks like docker.
 Also helps with automated SLA reports und software/hardware inventory.